studiotic/ALYRA_exercice2/README.md

 ## Getting started

-you are suppose to have a project Folder with Truffle installed.
+you are suppose to have a project folder with Truffle installed.
+The contract : Voting.sol
+The module needed : @openzeppelin/test-helpers + chai library

 put the file 01_test01.js in your test folder of your project.

-the truffle

 in the terminal :  truffle test test/01_TEST.js